These scholarships are applicable to your undergraduate studies, and are available based on your year and eligibility.

 Majors: Health Sciences, Social Sciences, STEM

 Interests: Public Service, Research

 The National Institutes of Health (NIH) Undergraduate Scholarship Program (UGSP) offers competitive scholarships to students from disadvantaged backgrounds who are committed to careers in biomedical, behavioral, and social science health-related research.
 The program offers scholarship support, paid research training at the NIH during the summer, paid employment and training at the NIH after graduation.
 Consult the NIH website for more information.
-Deadline: March 2, 2015.
+Deadline: mid-March.